eligundry/eligundry.com/gatsby/content/2020-the-year-i-stayed-inside.md

 2. We deprecated our old Jenkins box and now have everything in Github Actions.
 Shouts out to my devops teammates for putting in the dirty work here while I just write fun CI pipelines in Github Actions.

+### My First Talk!

+Since I moved to New York City in 2015, I have been a big of the Boro.js meetups.
+I've learned so much but have struggled to come up with a talk to give back.
+Finally, after writing a large React app last year, I finally came up with a talk about [Redux and Hooks in React][3].
+I gave it at QueensJS in February right before COVID locked everything down and it was everything I hoped for and more!
+My boss and some of my coworkers came out to Astoria to see my talk and my favorite speaker in the scene followed me!

+## Music That Got Me Through The Year

+1. _Active Listening: Night on Earth_ by Empath
+2. _Couldn't Wait To Tell You_ by Liv.e
+3. _Origami Angel Broke Minecraft_ by Origami Angel
+4. _Cold Water_ by Medhane
+5. _Muck_ by Dikembe
+6. _Live Forever_ by Bartees Strange
+7. _Heaven to a Tortured Mind_ by Yves Tumor
+8. _FREE I.H.: This Is Not the One You've Been Waiting For_ by Illuminati Hotties
+9. _Only Diamonds Cut Diamonds_ by Vegyn
+10. _A Quiet Farewell, Twenty Sixteen to Twenty Eighteen_ by slauson malone
+11. _Capsule Losing Contact_ by Duster
+12. _The Avalanche_ by Owen
+13. _Hiding Places_ by Billy Woods
+14. _We Will Always Love You_ by The Avalanches
+15. _The Cycle Is Complete_ by Bruce Palmer

+## Conclusion

+Let's hope 2021 is better than this year!
+My goals for next year are:

+1. Get really good with money
+2. Lose some weight and be more active
+3. Continue the personal progress I made this year

 [1]: https://www.reuters.com/article/us-health-coronavirus-china-cdc-exclusiv/exclusive-u-s-slashed-cdc-staff-inside-china-prior-to-coronavirus-outbreak-idUSKBN21C3N5
 [2]: https://www.talentinc.com/
+[3]: /talks/redux-hooks